danfuzz/bayou/README.md

 Quillex
 =======

-A little Quill demo web application.
+A little [Quill](https://quilljs.com/) demo application.
 The code is set up to make it straightforward to customize.
 Salient details:

 * Quill and its dependencies get built from source, instead of being used in the precompiled distro form which Quill provides as a convenience.
 This makes